CHAPTER 54 BWV 191 Gloria in excelsis Deo

 It is possible that Bach extracted these three movements and adapted them with different words for a church performance somewhere, possibly for a special event at Leipzig, but equally likely to be elsewhere.
 On the other hand, it could be that he composed these movements originally as part of a Latin cantata and, at some later stage, reused them as part of the mass.

-These brief notes are based on the, pssobly erroneous assumption that the versions for the mass predated those for the cantata.
+These brief notes are based on the, possibly erroneous assumption that the versions for the mass predated those for the cantata.

-The first chorus required almost nothing in the way of adaption although there are a few minor changes.
+The first chorus required very little in the way of adaption although there are a few minor changes.
 Bach retains the five-part choir (only once used elsewhere in the Lutheran cantatas), the instrumentation and the text----Glory to God on the highest, and peace on earth and good will towards man.
-Most listeners would not notice the minimal alterations.
+Most listeners are unlikely to notice the minimal alterations.

 The duet is today best known as the Domine Deus for soprano and tenor.
 Again Bach maintained the same instrumental and vocal resources but the text is different, now a simple tribute of glory to the Father the Son and the Holy Ghost.
 This constraint, plus the requirement to change the ending so as to finish in the tonic key, led Bach to shorten the model from the Mass by about 30 bars.
 In fact, the vocal section becomes even more truncated, almost by a factor of fifty percent when you realise that he reprised the opening 16-bar ritornello theme, rewritten to complete the movement in the tonic key of G major.
 Few who know the version from the Mass will find the abbreviated version satisfying.